 Science teachers guide learners through complex GCSE concepts.
 Adey and Shayer's (1994) research proves cognitive acceleration is effective.
 Osborne and Dillon (2008) stress good argumentation skills.
 Millar (2004) says balance understanding and practical skills.

-Learners first handle materials, then name and classify them (Johnson, 2018).
-Next, they identify observable properties, building on earlier experiences (Clark & Jones, 2021).
-Finally, learners connect properties to atomic structure, preparing them for later study (Smith et al., 2023).
+Learners first handle materials, then name and classify them.
+Next, they identify observable properties, building on earlier experiences.
+Finally, learners connect properties to particle and atomic models so later explanations have a concrete base.

 Each step builds on the previous one.
 Learners who skip early steps often develop misconceptions by KS4, they memorise reactions without understanding why they occur.

 Learners often memorise GCSE facts, like photosynthesis equations.
-They struggle to apply this knowledge to new situations (Smith, 2023).
-Effective preparation builds understanding in KS3 and KS4 (Jones, 2024).
-Revision then focuses on applying that deep understanding (Brown, 2022).
+They struggle to apply this knowledge to new situations.
+Effective preparation builds understanding in KS3 and KS4.
+Revision then focuses on applying that deep understanding.

 GCSEs include practical work; learners must show competence in 16 practicals.
 Good teachers plan this into KS3 and KS4, not just Year 11.
 A Year 9 forces lesson uses practical skills, relevant in Year 11 (Abrahams & Millar, 2008).